MichalLytek/type-graphql/docs/subscriptions.md

 title: Subscriptions
 ---

-GraphQL can be used to perform reads with queries and to perform writes with mutations.
+GraphQL can be used to perform reads with queries and writes with mutations.
 However, oftentimes clients want to get updates pushed to them from the server when data they care about changes.
 To support that, GraphQL has a third operation: subscription.
-TypeGraphQL of course has great support for subscription, using [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package created by [Apollo GraphQL](https://www.apollographql.com/).
+TypeGraphQL of course has great support for subscription, using the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package created by [Apollo GraphQL](https://www.apollographql.com/).

-## Creating subscriptions
+## Creating Subscriptions

-Subscription resolvers are basically similar to [queries and mutation resolvers](resolvers.md) but a little bit more complicated.
+Subscription resolvers are similar to [queries and mutation resolvers](resolvers.md) but slightly more complicated.

 First we create a normal class method as always, but this time annotated with the `@Subscription()` decorator.